spencerfliao/notes/content/Self-help/Personal Development/Outlive.md

 > None of our treatments for late-stage lung cancer has reduced mortality by nearly as much as the worldwide reduction in smoking that has occurred over the last two decades, thanks in part to widespread smoking bans.
 This simple preventive measure (not smoking) has saved more lives than any late-stage intervention that medicine has devised. – Page 18

 > We want to delay or prevent these conditions so that we can live longer without disease, rather than lingering with disease. – Page 19

+#### Chapter 2: Medicine 3.0: Rethinking Medicine For The Age Of Chronic Disease

 > What bothers me most about “First, do no harm,” though, is its implication that the best treatment option is always the one with the least immediate downside risk—and, very often, doing nothing at all. – Page 31